vinceajcs/SpotiBox/README.md

 # SpotiBox
 Jukebox, Boombox, SpotiBox.
 Developed in XCode and primarily implemented in Swift.
 Uses Spotify's iOS SDK for login authentication and its Web API to search and play music.
-Final project for my Intro to Swift/iOS course.
+Final project for my Intro to Swift/iOS course. **Note: To use all features in this app, you need a Spotify Premium account.
+Otherwise you will be unable to play music.**

 ### Built With
 * [Xcode](https://developer.apple.com/xcode/) - IDE for MacOS